 The Cons of Mechanical Keyboards

-Everything has it CONS, so does the divine mechanical keyboards.
-The make a lot of noise, specially blue cherry key one’s.
-They are heavy, not really a con for me, I like the stability of the Keyboard can weigh 1 KG or more.
-They are damn expensive and if you are in India then you have fairly little choice.
+Everything has its CONS, and so do the divine mechanical keyboards.
+They make a lot of noise, especially blue cherry key ones.
+They are heavy, not really a con for me, I like the stability of the Keyboard.
+Moreover, these can weigh 1 KG or even more.

-Verdict – Is it Worth it to spend Insane Amount on a Mechanical Keyboard
+Verdict – Is it Worth it to spend an Insane Amount on a Mechanical Keyboard

-Why and Who Should Upgrade TO A Mechanical Keyboard – If you ask me are you happy after spending a huge amount of money on the keyboard, I will say totally satisfied and will put it as a value for money purchase.
-If you are a Gamer, writer, blogger, programmer or a PRO-PC user, it is a 100% worthy upgrade.
+Why and Who Should Upgrade TO A Mechanical Keyboard – If you ask me are you happy after spending a huge amount of money on the keyboard?
+I will say I am totally satisfied and will put it as a value-for-money purchase.
+If you are a Gamer, writer, blogger, programmer, or PRO-PC user, it is a 100% worthy upgrade.

-There is an Excellent Guide on the Mechanical keyboard on Overclockers that you can read to gain more knowledge on the mechanical Keyboards.
-Also can read the greatest mechanical keyboard ever made on the verge for more information on IBM M Keybaord.
+There is an Excellent Guide on the Mechanical Keyboard on Overclockers website that you can read to gain more knowledge on the mechanical Keyboard.
+Also can read the greatest mechanical keyboard ever made on the verge for more information on IBM M Keyboard.

 You can also check out the top Mechanical keyboards currently available in the market for gaming and typing.